 Cross over the road onto a broad track, which goes past Pooh car park and down through Posingford Wood.
 250m from the car park there is a footpath crossing where the Main Walk route joins from the right.

 Go downhill on the new track.
 After crossing a stream turn right onto the original bridleway to reach Pooh Bridge.
 Cross over and continue up to a lane.
 Bear left onto the lane, then go over a stile on the right and up across fields towards some houses.
 Turn right onto a path, then turn left at a three-way junction to reach the B2110.
-Turn right onto the road and go up Hartfield's High Street.
+Turn right onto the road, which leads into Hartfield's High Street.

 Go downhill on the broad track, heading N. In 250m it curves left to cross a stream on a wooden footbridge, then comes to a junction with the original bridleway.
 Turn right and follow the main track for another 150m to reach Pooh Bridge, where it is of course obligatory to play a few games of Pooh Sticks14.